Tornadoes of 2011: June

-June 1 (Northeast)
+June 1 (United States)

 In the Northeast, several severe thunderstorms began developing along the tail end of a cold front during the late morning hours of June 1.
 By the early afternoon, a tornado watch was issued for parts of Connecticut, Massachusetts, Maine, New Hampshire, New Jersey, New York, Pennsylvania and Rhode Island.
 A rare tornado outbreak (for the region) began late that afternoon with several tornadoes confirmed in Maine and Massachusetts.

 That afternoon, an EF3 tornado occurred in downtown Springfield, Massachusetts and continued east for 39 miles devastating the towns of Westfield, Wilbraham, Monson, Brimfield, Sturbridge, Southbridge and Charlton.
 Major damage in the area was reported; there were some roof collapses in downtown businesses and damage to the brick structures.
 Numerous injuries were reported there.
 Significant damage was also reported in West Springfield, Monson and several other communities where houses were reported to have been destroyed or flattened.
 Three deaths have been directly attributed to the Springfield tornado, the first killer tornado in Massachusetts since 1995.

+Several weak tornadoes also touched down across California, Nebraska and Kansas, none of which did any damage.

+June 14 (Ukraine)

+Severe storms produced a couple tornadoes in Ukraine, including a strong tornado in Kostiantynivka, Melitopol Raion, Zaporizhzhia Oblast, during the evening.
+Local and regional outlets reported approximately sixty homes damaged, widespread tree/roof damage, and power cuts to one thousand five-hundred customers.
+Residents described an 8–10 minute vortex that tore through several streets, and video shows a funnel crossing the Donetsk highway between Podgornoye and Zelenyy Hai.
+One interviewed resident from Kostiantynivka reported a concussion after being lofted by the vortex.
+Earlier the same day, a brief tornado hit a market area in Uzhhorod overturning stalls and scattering merchandise.
+Two other tornadoes were reported in Zaporizhzhia Oblast and Kharkiv Oblast.

+June 16 (China)

+In the afternoon of June 16, a tornado struck parts of Shantou, Guangdong.
+A peer-reviewed case study found the event occurred within a highly favorable environment characterized by strong vertical wind shear, a mid-tropospheric high-wind zone, positive horizontal helicity and deep positive vorticity in the middle–lower troposphere, plus a low-level convergence / upper-level divergence couplet.
+The paper attributes tornadogenesis to the interaction of synoptic, mesoscale, and storm-scale systems; radar showed a strong reflectivity-gradient on the cell, indicating a strong vertical-motion gradient that rapidly enhanced cyclonic rotation near the surface.
+Local TV reports showed roofs torn off and debris lofted as the vortex moved through urban areas.
+Six houses were collapsed and approximately seventy houses were damaged.